 Roy Harris is an accomplished American martial artist, known in the BJJ community for being a black belt under Joe Moreira.
 He is also known as one of the first instructors to publicly publish formal testing criteria for jiu-jitsu, formalizing his promotion tests from white belt to black belt.

 The following article was written by Roy and originally published at royharris.com.
 It has inspired us and informed us so much, that we had to republish it here at BJJ Universe in its original form.
-In our opinion, it is one of the best articles on BJJ belt progression ever written.
+In our opinion, it is one of the best articles on BJJ belt progression ever written – and Roy Harris is an amazing coach!
 And it’s quite long, so take your time and enjoy!

 Allow me to share with you my personal observations of the progression through the different belt levels in Brazilian Jiu-Jitsu.
 I believe this will help you to understand where you are now and where you are headed with your journey in Brazilian Jiu-Jitsu.
 I hope you enjoy this article!